Axway/api-builder-docs/content/en/docs/how_to/dockerize_an_api_builder_service.md

 Next, we will show two approaches to run the Docker container.

-Use the first approach if you don't want to map ports on your host machine and the second approach if you want to access the service as if it is running on your localhost.
+Use the first approach if you do not want to map ports on your host machine and the second approach if you want to access the service as if it is running on your localhost.

 #### Approach 1: Running Docker Container - Plain